bawee/bwast/README.md

 **NCBI's blast+** (``blastn`` and ``tblastx`` need to be on your path) **Artemis Comparison Tool (ACT)** (``act`` needs to be on your path) **Biopython**

-Cut and converted files will be written into the same directory as the file specified in the arguments, NOT the current working directory.

 F.A.Q